INFP vs. INFJ: What Are the Differences?

 by Lisa Sparrow

 The difference between INFP and INFJ personalities comes down to their driver.
-While both Mediators and Advocates are sensitive souls who are value-led, INFPs tend to daydream and lean towards more creative industries.
+While both Mediators and Counselors are sensitive souls who are value-led, INFPs tend to daydream and lean towards more creative industries.
 INFJs on the other hand are practical people who work towards their values-led goals with tenacity and drive.

 Key personality differences explained